ghollid/ST558Project1/README.md

 the primary genres.
 Obviously, we have given the function a small sample size to work with, and additionally there may be outliers present that are skewing the data.
-It is still interesting to see that the results are what you may expect, with blockbuster action/advernture movies topping the box office, and animation movies (potentially with big companies such as Disney), also seeing relatively large box office incomes.
+It is still interesting to see that the results are what you may expect,with blockbuster action/adventure movies topping the box office, and animation movies (potentially with big companies such as Disney), also seeing relatively large box office incomes.
 This data does not tell us anything statisically, but does show an interesting exploratory analysis.

 #### Next, I found myself interested in the “efficiency” of each movie.